 Theory 1: Viewers who have seen the movie generally agree that it was Karras' intent to jump from the window.
 He dragged the devil from Regan's body into his own, but then his hands headed for Regan's throat.
-At that split second, he did what he felt he had to do, which was leap to certain death.
-This is supported visually in the movie: when the devil takes possession of Karras, his irises turn the demonic yellow that we had seen in Regan; an internal struggle ensues, which Karras appears to win—his irises return to normal, and he THEN utters the "No!" and throws himself from the window.
-Rather than call it "suicide," which would contradict the director's intention of Karras' renewed faith, viewers tend to think of it more like "demonicide" (note: Roman Catholic theology that previously stated the souls of those who commit suicide were doomed to hell was changed during the Second Vatican Council due to a better and more modern understanding of mental illness.
-The film takes place after the reforms of the Council was enacted).
+At that split second, he did what he felt he had to do, which was to leap to certain death.
+This is supported visually in the movie: when the devil takes possession of Karras, as his irises turn the demonic yellow that we had seen in Regan; an internal struggle ensues, which Karras appears to win—his irises return to normal, and he then utters the "No!" and throws himself from the window.
+Rather than call it "suicide", which would contradict the director's intention of Karras' renewed faith, viewers tend to think of it more as "demonicide" (note: Roman Catholic theology that previously stated the souls of those who committed suicide were doomed to hell was changed during the Second Vatican Council due to a better and more modern understanding of mental illness.
+The film takes place after the reforms of the Council were enacted).
 Karras rediscovers his faith at the moment he has the confidence to say, "You son of a bitch!"
 Clearly, he's no longer talking to Regan, but to the demon inside her.
 Until then, Karras as a psychiatrist could have thought he was dealing with a rare form of mental illness combined with paranormal phenomena.
 But when the demon mocks the death of Fr.
-Merrin, something 'clicks' inside of Karras, and he sees the demon's—and God's—reality in one flash.
+Merrin, something "clicks" inside of Karras, and he sees the demon's—and God's—reality in one flash.
 He wins the battle by giving up his own life as opposed to letting the devil take Reagan's life.
-In other words, Karras did not commit suicide, no more than did Jesus in his self-sacrifice on the cross or a soldier who throws himself on a grenade to save his comrades.
+In other words, Karras did not commit suicide, no more than did Jesus in his self-sacrifice on the cross or does a soldier who throws himself on a grenade to save his comrades.

-Theory 2: This scene is meant to be a parallel with an exorcism found in the Bible (Mark 5:1-20), where Jesus drags a "Legion" of demons out of a man.
-Then, the "Legion" begged to Jesus so they could possess any body instead of that man's, so Jesus allowed them to enter the bodies of 2000 pigs (unclean animals according to the Kosher rules), but the pigs then ran off of a cliff, to die by drowning in the sea.
+Theory 2: This scene is meant to be a parallel with an exorcism found in the Bible (Mark 5:1-20), where Jesus drags a host of demons out of a man.
+When the demons (saying "Our name is Legion") begged for Jesus to let them possess any body instead of that man's, Jesus allowed them to enter the bodies of 2,000 pigs (unclean animals according to the Kosher rules), but the pigs then ran off of a cliff, to die by drowning in the sea.
 Note that Father Karras repeatedly says he's a faithless man guided by science, giving him a sort-of "unclean" status before God.
 He's symbolically speaking as a "pig" willingly to receive a devil as a desperate act of obedience to God.
-Given this, when the devil goes out of Regan, it enters in Karras, who in the same fashion of the pigs in the biblical account, (a) prefers to die atoning for his own disbelief rather to let a devil enter inside to destroy him or any other person, or (b) the devil indeed wanted to destroy life, regardless of "clean" or "unclean."
+Given this, when the devil goes out of Regan, (a) it enters Karras, who in the same fashion as the pigs in the biblical account, prefers to die atoning for his own disbelief rather than let a devil enter him to destroy him or any other person; or (b) it indeed wanted to destroy life, regardless of "clean" or "unclean".
 Some knowledge of the Bible would be required to substantiate this interpretation, and thus it seems less likely than Theory 1.